claudius-kienle/llm-operators/README.md

 - In this step, we attempt to verify proposed goals, predicates, and operators at the task level.
 - This has *only* been verified to work on a Ubuntu 16.04 machine, as it requires compiling the Metric-FF planner.
 - This is being implemented in `task_planner.py`
+- Setup to get this working:
+    - Build the ALFRED planner.